Getting your Trinity Audio player ready...

 Traditional jazz may not be commonly found in the playlists of most teens.
 But Tokunaga had an ear for it, said his mentor, Peninsula musician Clint Baker, who said he “quickly realized that he was going to be quite a talent” and described him as having “perfect pitch.”

 “He was like a sponge, but he also has the musical gift to really take it over the top.
-One of the things he proved to me early on, is that if I gave him a recording of a classic jazz musician like, say, Sidney Bechet or Louis Armstrong, he would figure it out.
-He would figure it out by ear, so he can figure out all of the subtleties, all of the nuance by ear.”
+One of the things he proved to me early on is that if I gave him a recording of a classic jazz musician like, say, Sidney Bechet or Louis Armstrong, he would figure it out.
+He would figure it out by ear, so he can figure out all of the subtleties, all of the nuance by ear,” Baker recalled.

-Traditional jazz also isn’t typically taught much in schools, noted Nathan’s mother, Sunny Tokunaga, which is why she approached Baker at a South Bay Traditional Jazz Society meeting about mentoring Nathan.
+Traditional jazz isn’t typically taught much in schools, noted Nathan’s mother, Sunny Tokunaga, which is why she approached Baker at a South Bay Traditional Jazz Society meeting about mentoring Nathan.
+They began working together during the early days of the pandemic.

 “Clint was Nathan’s very first mentor on what jazz actually is, which was tremendously beneficial,” she said.

-Tokunaga’s regular Peninsula gigs also included the Cafe Borrone All Stars, a longtime jazz gig run by Baker out of Menlo Park’s Cafe Borrone.
+While he was living on the Peninsula, Tokunaga’s regular gigs included the Cafe Borrone All Stars, a longtime traditional jazz gig run by Baker out of Menlo Park’s Cafe Borrone.
 (In fact, the All Stars will mark their 35th anniversary on Jan.
 23.)

 When Tokunaga told him he wanted to form his own band, Baker was also in a good position to advise him, as he also started his first band when he was a young teen.